WordPress/block-interactivity-experiments/Readme.md

 _It's not a goal to do an in-depth analysis of the patterns, only to experiment with them in a controlled environment to assess their potential and then test them in [the Gutenberg repository](https://github.com/WordPress/gutenberg), where we will see if they are a good fit or not._

-Ideally, the Save component should be derived from the Frontend implementation, and developers should be able to share as much code as possible between the Edit and Save/Frontend component.
+Ideally, the Save component should be derived from the Frontend implementation, and developers should be able to share as much code as possible between the Edit and Save/Frontend components.

 There are some folders in this repository: